matisspetersons-sx/SteelAxis/docs/en-1090-compliance/en-1090-compliance.md

 # EN 1090 Steel Construction Manufacturing Compliance Guide

-This document provides comprehensive guidance on EN 1090 requirements for steel construction manufacturing, with specific focus on aspects necessary for software development and compliance tracking within the Manimp application.
+This document provides comprehensive guidance on EN 1090 requirements for steel construction manufacturing, with specific focus on aspects necessary for software development and compliance tracking within the SteelAxis application.

 ## Table of Contents